rjoudeh/hotel-deals/README.md

 4) Go to http://localhost:8080/seacrh-hotels and enjoy :)

 Known issue and missing functionalities
-1) Not all the parameters are mpelmented in search
+1) Not all the parameters are impelmented in search

-2) I needed to search the service by the offer travelStartDate/EndDate but no luck! maybe i did not guess the param name!3) Would be nice if i added a map using the location info of the hotel
+2) I needed to search the service by the offer travelStartDate/EndDate but no luck! maybe i did not guess the param name!

+3) Would be nice if i added a map using the location info of the hotel